skip to main content

 Accessibility

-• Desktop: Windows, macOS
+• Desktop: Windows, Mac

-• Browser extensions: Chrome, Edge, Firefox, Safari
+• Browser extensions: Chrome, Edge, Firefox

-• Mobile: Android, iOS, iPadOS
+• Mobile: Android, iPhone, iPad

-The big selling point with this password manager is its fast account logins that use a single click or tap.
+The big selling point of this password manager is its fast account logins that use a single click or tap.
 It’s also inexpensive, making it one of the cheapest password managers on our list.

 Pros: